kevinrepo/guidelines/MariaDB_w_GaleraCluster_setup.md

 ----
 #### (You can refer to original description on links at bottom)

+&nbsp;

 ## Install MariaDB

-### 1. Download and install by execute
+### 1. Download and install by execute command on CentOS:

         $ sudo yum install mariadb-server

-### 2. Test start the service.
-Read status
+### 2. Test starting the service & Reading status

         $ sudo systemctl start mariadb

         $ sudo systemctl status mariadb

-    * If Active: active (running) show.
-Then it is installed fine.
+    * If "Active: active (running)" shows, MariaDB is installed fine.

-### 3. Securing MariaDB - To remove anonymous users, disallow remote root login, remove the test database, and reload the privilege tables.
+### 3. Securing MariaDB

+To remove anonymous users, disallow remote root login, remove the test database, and reload the privilege tables.

         $ sudo mysql_secure_installation